 IS IT RIGHT TO CHANGE A FLAG?

 It can be.
 Flags are not untouchable if there are good reasons to change them.
 Canada, for example, changed its flag from a British model to a distinctive maple-leaf design in 1965.
 It now has one of the most celebrated flags in the world.
-In the United States, Georgia changed its flag in 2001, abandoning the Confederate battle flag for the sake of unity.
-A similar initiative has been underway in Mississippi.
-In the past three decades, several states have explored possible new flags, for many of the same reasons as Minnesota – including Maine, Massachusetts, Montana, Nebraska, Oregon, South Dakota, and Utah.
+In the United States, Georgia and Mississippi have both adopted new flags, abandoning the Confederate battle flag for the sake of unity.
+In recent decades, several states have explored possible new flags, for many of the same reasons as Minnesota – including Maine, Massachusetts, Montana, Nebraska, Oregon, South Dakota, and Utah.